We are open all year around except for RIT holidays, Monday through Friday, 8:30 am - 4:30 pm

-If you plan to travel internationally while on OPT the travel signature on page three of your I-20 is valid for six months.
-Contact ISS at email@example.com if you are on OPT and need to request a travel signature.
+If you plan to travel internationally while on OPT the travel signature on page two of your I-20 is valid for six months.
+Contact ISS at firstname.lastname@example.org if you are on OPT and need to request a travel signature.

 Yes, in most cases.
 You can usually revalidate an expired visa automatically when returning from a visit of less than thirty days to Canada, Mexico, or one of the islands adjacent to the United States (other than Cuba) provided that you have a valid SEVIS Form I-20 and a valid unexpired Form I-94.
 This process is known as automatic visa revalidation.

 However, if you meet any one of following criteria, you will not be able to automatically revalidate your visa.

 No. You will need a valid SEVIS Form I-20 and a valid unexpired Form I-94.
 Be sure that you do not have a terminated SEVIS record indicating that you are out of status.